hmcts/bulk-scan-orchestrator/README.md

 [![Build Status](https://travis-ci.org/hmcts/bulk-scan-orchestrator.svg?branch=master)](https://travis-ci.org/hmcts/bulk-scan-orchestrator)
 [![Codacy Badge](https://api.codacy.com/project/badge/Grade/e9272daf4b714e4f95280916e763b6b2)](https://www.codacy.com/app/HMCTS/bulk-scan-orchestrator)

+## Purpose

+The purpose of this application is to:
+- Process envelopes (with scanned documents) received from bulk-scan-processor and update CCD with them, either by updating existing cases or by creating exception records (special type of cases that need to be converted into proper service cases or be attached to existing service cases)
+- Handle CCD callbacks for exception records' events, so that they can be attached or converted into service cases

 ## Running end to end using docker
 - Run up the docker environment from bulk-scan-shared-infrastructure
 - You will have to setup these environment variables on either your